 A psychogenic fever is a condition characterized by an increase in body temperature that emerges after an emotional or high-stress situation.
 Many patients report intense heat, excessive sweating and a headache with this type of fever.
-It is often triggered by anxiety, mental disorders, and physical conditions like fibromyalgia.

-Children may experience psychogenic fever with changes to routine, for example.
+This type of fever can be triggered by anxiety, mental disorders, and physical conditions like fibromyalgia.
+Children may also experience psychogenic fevers with changes to their routine, for example.

 Psychogenic fevers are not easily diagnosed.
 The doctor may order testing to rule out other conditions.
 Treatment usually involves the management of any underlying triggers, like anxiolytics for panic attacks, for instance.